janavibangare/Product_Identifier/README.md

 👉 The main benifit of this application is, it sounds🔊 the name of the object which has been recognized/indentified.

-👉 You can try this application by downloading⬇️ from <a href="https://mega.nz/file/bQhHxC7A#Y2wV7nyfrNLDX_YaDaztlLXkaEnlgEwlqA6ZqhrYAMo"> here </a>.
+👉 You can try this application by downloading⬇️ from <a href="https://mega.nz/file/bQhHxC7A#Y2wV7nyfrNLDX_YaDaztlLXkaEnlgEwlqA6ZqhrYAMo">here</a>.